bcgov/bcdg/docs/choosing-technology/how-to-select-technology.md

 ### Content Management Systems

 Working on an application where the main user needs to contribute content without writing code?
 A CMS might be for you.
+Unless you have successfully made a business case otherwise, CMS Lite is the compliant option.

 * [CMS Lite](https://www2.gov.bc.ca/gov/content/governments/services-for-government/service-experience-digital-delivery/web-content-development-guides/cms-lite-manual/cms-lite-access)

 ### Databases

 Store and retreive your data in a persistent, secure place.

-[comment]: <> are there restrictions within Open Shift we need to call out here?
-Also where do we draw the line betweeen "evangalizing modern things?"

 * [Patroni](../docs/default/component/platform-developer-docs/docs/database-and-api-management/postgres-how-to/)